 Currently, Irina Lankova is preparing for the recording of her next album ‘Elegy’ which will come out in 2020.
 Her previous albums dedicated to Rachmaninoff, Scriabin, Chopin and Schubert are highly acclaimed by critics for their 'great sensitivity'(Pianiste), 'very personal narrative'(La Libre Belgique) and 'compelling authority'(The Independent).

 Passionate by chamber music repertoire, Irina Lankova performs with many great artists including Tatiana Samouil, Frank Braley, Michael Guttman, Lorenzo Gatto, Michel Lethiec, Philippe Graffin, Jeroen Reuling, Pascal Moraguès, Marie Hallynck and many others.

 Inspired by other forms of art and always in search for new ways of presenting the classical music, Irina Lankova develops innovative projects.
 Following the success of her ‘Goldberg Mirrors’ that first took place in Brussels’ St Michel & Gudule Cathedral in 2014 and has been reproduced in Französischer Dom in Berlin in 2015, she continues to work on Bach’s masterpiece and will present her new original collaboration in March 2020.

-Willing to communicate more with her audience, Irina Lankova launches 'Piano Unveiled' in 2016, an informal concert, enriched with her personal comments and destined to various publics.
+Willing to bring more people to classical music, Irina Lankova launches 'Piano Unveiled' in 2016, an informal concert, enriched with her personal comments and destined to various publics.
 The concept meets a big success, also on the Internet in a form of short series.
 The artist’s YouTube channel counts over a million views.

-Irina Lankova lectures on classical music and popularise it through various appearances and collaborations worldwide.
-She is also a concert producer and the artistic director of International Music Festival Max van der Linden in Belgium.
+Irina Lankova is a classical music activist, she lectures on classical music and popularise it through various appearances and collaborations worldwide.
+She is a concert producer and the artistic director of MAX Festival, international music festival in Belgium.